dmddjack/AIST1110_Project/TankWar/tankwar/README.txt

                                            every episode of the game will be the same)

---difficulty        -d                     The difficulty of enemy tank path       int                   DIFFICULTY = (0 | 1)          0
+--difficulty        -d                     The level of enemy tank path            int                   DIFFICULTY = (0 | 1)          0
                                            finding AI

 --full_enemy        -fe                    Fix the number of enemies to its        N/A                   N/A                           False